HiAS7/The-Sauce-Book-Online/_classes/Monk.md

 ##### Elemental Disciplines
 The elemental disciplines are presented in alphabetical order.
-If a discipline requires a level, you must be that level in this class to learn the discipline.\
+If a discipline requires a level, you must be that level in this class to learn the discipline.<br/>
-**Breath of Winter (17th Level Required).** You can spend 6 ki points to cast cone of cold.\
+**Breath of Winter (17th Level Required).** You can spend 6 ki points to cast cone of cold.<br/>
-**Clench of the North Wind (6th Level Required).** You can spend 3 ki points to cast hold person.\
+**Clench of the North Wind (6th Level Required).** You can spend 3 ki points to cast hold person.<br/>
 **Elemental Attunement.** You can use your action to briefly control elemental forces nearby, causing one of the follow ing effects of your choice: